Social studies essay outline and cliches. Social studies essay (USE): structure, cliché phrases, typical mistakes. Social Studies Essay Examples

 2) I know what the main problems of social science are related to this topic;

-3) I can express my attitude to the statement;
+3) I will be able to express my attitude to the statement;

 4) I know the terms;

-5) I will be able to give examples from history, social life, and my own experience.”
+5) I will be able to give examples from history, public life, and my own experience.”

-1) an essay should begin with a clear and precise definition of a personal position: “I agree (on) with this opinion”; "I cannot join this statement"; “In this statement there is something with which I agree (on), and that. which seems debatable to me”;
+1) the essay should begin with a clear and precise definition of personal position: “I agree with this opinion”; “I cannot agree with this statement”; “There is something in this statement that I agree with, and that. which seems controversial to me";

-2) in the next sentence it is appropriate to formulate an understanding of the statement that has become the topic of the essay;
+2) in the next sentence it is appropriate to formulate an understanding of the statement that became the topic of the essay;

-3) the main part of the essay is a relatively detailed presentation of your own opinion regarding the problem posed;
+3) the main part of the essay is a relatively detailed statement of your own opinion regarding the problem posed;

 4) it is advisable that each paragraph of the essay contains only one main idea;

-5) the final sentence (paragraph) sums up the results of the work.
+5) the final sentence (paragraph) summarizes the results of the work.

 Example 1

-"It is not the art of acquiring that should be learned, but the art of spending."
+“It is not the art of acquiring that one should learn, but the art of spending.”
 (I. Sgobey)

-1. The author argues that the consumer needs to learn how to rationally spend their income before purchasing goods and services.
+1. The author argues that consumers need to learn how to spend their income rationally before purchasing goods and services.

-2. We are talking about issues related to the economy of consumption.
+2. We are talking about issues related to consumer economics.

-3. I fully agree (disagree) with this statement.
+3. I completely agree (disagree) with this statement.

-4. Terms: income and expenses, limited resources, family budget, consumer behavior, consumption patterns.
+4. Terms: income and expenses, limited resources, family budget, consumer behavior, consumption structure.

 Additional information welcome: